Kessoku Band (album): Background and release

-Kessoku Band is a fictional rock band in the anime television series Bocchi the Rock!, consisting of lead guitarist Hitori Gotō (voiced by Yoshino Aoyama), drummer and leader Nijika Ijichi (voiced by Sayumi Suzushiro), bassist Ryō Yamada (voiced by Saku Mizuno), and guitarist and vocalist Ikuyo Kita (voiced by Ikumi Hasegawa).
+Kessoku Band is a fictional rock band in the anime television series Bocchi the Rock!, consisting of lead guitarist and lyricist Hitori Gotō (voiced by Yoshino Aoyama), drummer and leader Nijika Ijichi (voiced by Sayumi Suzushiro), bassist and composer Ryō Yamada (voiced by Saku Mizuno), and guitarist and vocalist Ikuyo Kita (voiced by Ikumi Hasegawa).
 In November 2022, it was announced that the band will release a self-titled album, consisting of 14 tracks including those featured in the anime series.
 The musicians in charge of Kessoku Band, drummer Osamu Hidai, bassist Yūichi Takama, and guitarists Akkin and Ritsuo Mitsui, were selected by music director Gen Okamura through personal connections, with Hasegawa performing the vocals for most of the songs.
 Mitsui, who also handled the arrangement of 12 tracks in the album, was approached for the project in early 2020 during the COVID-19 pandemic.
 The mastering of Kessoku Band was completed a few days before the airing of the anime.

 "Secret Base", "I Can't Sing a Love Song", "The Little Sea", and "Flashbacker" are newly recorded songs for the album, while "Rockn' Roll, Morning Light Falls on You" is a cover version of Asian Kung-Fu Generation's song of the same name, and served as the ending theme of the anime's twelfth and final episode.
 Several Japanese musicians have contributed to the album's songs, such as Ai Higuchi, Otoha, Ikkyū Nakajima of Tricot and Genie High, Maguro Taniguchi of Kana-Boon, Yūho Kitazawa of the Peggies, Kayoko Kusano, and Zaq.

 Nine singles debuted prior to the album's physical release: "Seishun Complex" and "Distortion!!" on October 9, 2022; "Karakara" on October 30; "Guitar, Loneliness and Blue Planet" on November 6; "That Band" and "What Is Wrong With" on November 27; and "Never Forget", "If I Could Be a Constellation", and "Rockn' Roll, Morning Light Falls on You" on December 25.
 Kessoku Band was distributed in advance on digital music and streaming platforms on December 25, 2022, before releasing in CD format on December 28.
 A limited edition of the CD included a Blu-ray containing the opening and ending sequences of the anime series.
 Kessoku Band performed the album's songs at their Fixed Star concert, held at Zepp Haneda in Tokyo on May 21, 2023.
 The album was released as a two-disc vinyl LP on December 27, 2023, featuring a new cover art by the anime's character designer Kerorira.
 In the United States, Milan Records also released the album as a cassette tape on August 16, 2024.